What is XHTML? (click any heading below to return here)

 A crowded Web

-Our course standards depart from imaginative HTML techniques and adhere to current XHTML-CSS standards.
+Our course standards depart from imaginative HTML techniques and adhere to current HTML-CSS standards.
 For example, there is a series of HTML tags devoted to appearance (<center> <color> <u> <big> <b> <i> <font> etc).

 Markup basics

-What is XHTML content?
+What is HTML content?

 Markup the content of your material